oskariorg/oskari-documentation/1 Introduction/00010-Welcome.md

 Aside of the frontend and backend, Oskari requires a PostgreSQL/PostGIS database.
 For caching purposes and messaging in clustered environments Oskari uses Redis.
 Oskari is built for featuring benefits of a spatial data infrastucture and uses data from standard OGC-services.

-Previous versions of Oskari required a GeoServer installation, and even though many organisations that use Oskari have a GeoServer instance too, Oskari does not require it anymore.
+Previous versions of Oskari required a GeoServer installation for handling user generated data, and even though many organisations that use Oskari have a GeoServer instance too, Oskari does not require it anymore.

 The data displayed on the service is fetched from APIs.